The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 Since $\ell_{_I}$ is the length of the $I$th column of the Young diagram $\lambda\,$, the system of equations (\ref{BeBo:GLDf})-(\ref{BeBo:ODf}) states that the components of the function $\phi$ carry a tensorial irrep of the orthogonal group $O(D-2)\,$.
 Therefore, the same is true for the physical components of the wave function ${\cal K}\,$.

 This may be reformulated covariantly by saying that the closure (\ref{BeBo:closed}) of the wave function implies that In components, this means that the tensor ${\cal K}$ is equal to $\lambda_1$ curls of the tensor $\phi\,$.
-This motivates the name ``fieldstrength" for the wave function ${\cal K}(p,d_{_I}x)\,$, the components of which are irreducible under the Lorentz group (when evaluated on zero-mass shell) and labeled by $\overline{\lambda}\,$, and the name ``potential" or ``gauge field" for the wave function $\phi(p,d_{_I}x)\,$, the components of which may be taken to be irreducible under the general linear group, with symmetries labeled by the Young diagram $\lambda\,$.
+This motivates the name ``field strength" for the wave function ${\cal K}(p,d_{_I}x)\,$, the components of which are irreducible under the Lorentz group (when evaluated on zero\,-mass shell) and labeled by $\overline{\lambda}\,$, and the name ``potential" or ``gauge field" for the wave function $\phi(p,d_{_I}x)\,$, the components of which may be taken to be irreducible under the general linear group, with symmetries labeled by the Young diagram $\lambda\,$.

 \textbf{Examples:}

 $\bullet$ The helicity vectorial representation corresponds to a Young diagram $\lambda=\{1\}$ made of a single box.
 In four spacetime dimensions, this representation is precisely what is usually called a ``vector gauge field".
 The Young diagram $\overline{\lambda}=\{1,1\}$ is a single column made of two boxes.
 The wave function in momentum space is given by